 The question of who the law recognizes as a child’s father is not just a mere question of fact.
-It has deep impact as it shapes family relationship, social identity, inheritance, and lifelong responsibilities.
+It has a deep impact as it shapes family relationships, social identity, inheritance, and lifelong responsibilities.

-This rule was very great at the time of enactment as it protected children from social stigma in an era when science was not so much advanced so it can be used to determine paternity.
+This rule was very great at the time of enactment, as it protected children from social stigma in an era when science was not so advanced, so it could be used to determine paternity.

 Argument for Reform

-This article argues that Article 116 must be reformed – not by abolishing the marital presumption, but by expanding the grounds of rebuttal to include scientifically reliable DNA evidence, subject to strict judicial safeguards and a limitation on period to challenge it.
+This article argues that Article 116 must be reformed—not by abolishing the marital presumption, but by expanding the grounds of rebuttal to include scientifically reliable DNA evidence, subject to strict judicial safeguards and a limitation on the period to challenge it.

 A conclusive presumption that ignores reliable genetic evidence risks transforming a protective legal fiction into an instrument of injustice.